medabalimi/stt_en_us/README.md

 # stt_en_us
-Speech to Text for EN-US using Nvidia's Nemo models.
+Speech to Text microservice for EN-US using Nvidia's Nemo models.
 Uses Celery to handle the requests asynchronously.

 ## Docker build instructions:
 ### Clone the git repo: